 - Epidural steroid injections

-If chronic pain or other symptoms associated with an annular tear in a disc persist after several weeks or months of conservative treatment, a doctor might suggest surgery as an option.
-If so, contact Laser Spine Institute to discover whether a minimally invasive, outpatient procedure performed endoscopically can help you rediscover your life without back and neck pain.
+If chronic pain or other symptoms associated with an annular tear in a disc persist after several weeks or months of conservative treatment, a physician might suggest surgery as an option.
+If so, contact Laser Spine Institute to discover whether one of our minimally invasive, outpatient procedures can help you find relief from neck and back pain.